ddeutils/ddeutil-workflow/README.md

 **API Application**:

+This config part use for the workflow application that build from the FastAPI only.

 | Environment                |  Component  | Default | Description                                                                        |
 |:---------------------------|:-----------:|---------|------------------------------------------------------------------------------------|
 | **ENABLE_ROUTE_WORKFLOW**  |     API     | `true`  | A flag that enable workflow route to manage execute manually and workflow logging. |